Pijus-B/Event-Feedback-Analyzer/README.md

 1. Create or sign in https://huggingface.co/ account
 2. Once logged in, navigate to **Settings** and press **Access Tokens**.
 3. Generate a new token with **Read** permissions.
-4. Add it to your environment variables or .env.local file.
+4. Add it to main/src/resources/application.yaml environment file

    ```